-Council is required under section 108 of the Local Government Act 2020 to prepare, adopt and comply with a Procurement Policy.
+City of Ballarat is required under section 108 of the Local Government Act 2020 to prepare, adopt and comply with a Procurement Policy.
 In accordance with the Act, the Procurement Policy sets out the key principles and processes applied to the purchases of Goods, Services and Works by Council.